Bob McCown: Career

-Broadcast style

-Among his on-air trademarks on the show include his deadpan greetings to guest callers and his audience such as "Greetings.
-Salutations.", his constant use of rich vocabulary to describe things (referring to sportswriters as "ink-stained wretches"), his dry wit (which includes using such quips as "Who gives a flying fadoo?!", "Kicking ass, taking names", "Raising a Spockian eyebrow", "giddyup" and "Bite me!", referencing the fictional hockey players Claude and Orest Themalfachuk, and likening someone who is impatient to "Sonic the Hedgehog, tapping his foot"), and a pair of sunglasses he wears during the television simulcasts of Prime Time Sports.
-McCown is often indifferent about the fact that his radio show is simulcast on television, often saying during his introductions "also simulcast on Rogers Sportsnet for those of you who do not own radios" or "simulcast on Rogers Sportsnet in lieu of other programming".
-He has on many occasions maintained his stance against fighting in hockey (especially staged fights), hits to the head, and a strong aversion to the sport of soccer, much like his Los Angeles counterpart, Jim Rome.
-However, when he has been pressed by his Prime Time Sports co-hosts Stephen Brunt and/or John Shannon McCown has said that Tottenham Hotspur of the English Premier League is the soccer team he supports.

 Personal life

 McCown is known for his nickname, The Bobcat.
 It was given to him by Bill Watters in the 1980s who had originally called him Mercury Bobcat, after the popular 1970s subcompact car.

-McCown has maintained his residence between both Las Vegas and Toronto during the mid 1990s, though he has settled in Toronto over the past few years.
+McCown has maintained his residence between both Las Vegas and Toronto during the mid-1990s, though he has settled in Toronto over the past few years.
 Though born in the United States (his father Robert served in the USAF and stationed in Columbus, Ohio), he also grew up in Scarborough, Ontario as a child, playing house league in the Dorset Park neighbourhood and went to Winston Churchill Collegiate Institute with former Toronto Star reporter Dave Perkins.

+In June 2023, McCown announced that he had been hospitalized after suffering two strokes.
+In mid-July, he tweeted that he was out of the hospital and recovering and that he would eventually be back to doing his podcast.